The Good Teacher: Teaching Reading From Birth On

 When can you begin reading instruction?

 Pre-reading activities start from birth as a child learns spoken language from family.
 A child learns first to understand language, by being talked to and read to.
 Then he learns to talk and sing.
 Now he is ready to begin learning symbols that represent sounds.
 The first exposure to the alphabet comes most easily with the parent singing the alphabet song often — when rocking him, when riding in the car, just in play.
 Put an alphabet poster in his room where you can sing the song and point to the letters.
-My daughter Susan, whose 2-year-old recognizes all the letters of the alphabet, put the alphabet on the wall just above the changing table.
-She sang the alphabet song and pointed to the letters when she changed his diaper–that was often!
+My daughter Susan put the alphabet on the wall just above the changing table.
+She sang the alphabet song and pointed to the letters when she changed the children’s diapers–that was often!

 Another important exposure to the alphabet comes with the reading of alphabet books.
 Read the same ones over and over.
 A favorite of my children and grandchildren is Dr. Seuss’s A B C. It starts off “Big A, little a, what begins with ‘A’?”
 Read rhymes.
 Especially traditional nursery rhymes.
 Read large colored picture books, pointing out the object as you say the word.
 Read books onto tapes, along with your child’s comments so that he can listen to you read over and over again.
 Get an infant-proof tape recorder so that he can listen to you reading, singing, talking, telling stories, and reciting poems while he plays in his crib.
 Read, read, read to the child .Let him snuggle in your lap.
 Start bedtime early so you have time to read.